-3 The instrument Subsystems
+3 The Instrument Subsystems

-The instrument is broken down into subsystems defined to be the optics, the Focal Surface (FS), the Photo-detector with the MAPMT, the signal measurement with the ASICs, the trigger readout with the Photo-Detector Module Board (PDMB) and the Cluster Control Board (CCB).
+The instrument is broken down into subsystems defined to be the optics, the Focal Surface (FS), the photodetector with the MAPMTs, the signal measurement with the ASICs, the trigger readout with the Photo-Detector Module Board (PDMB) and the Cluster Control Board (CCB).
 The Data Acquisition System (DAQ) and the utilities like the monitoring also called the House-Keepting (HK) and the power supplies.
-Those subsystems are all described succinctly below.
+Those subsystems are all described below.